throw-if-null/rooster/README.md

 # How it works

-Simple console app tha fetech the Docker logs list from endpoint provided by Kudu `https://{appservice-name}.scm.azurewebsites.net/api/logs/docker`.
+Simple console app that feteches Docker log list from endpoint provided by Kudu `https://{appservice-name}.scm.azurewebsites.net/api/logs/docker`.
 App remembers the timestamp of the last match if found in logs, in order to avoid sending the same entries many times.
-Entries that match will be sent to Application Insight as structured logs.
+Entries that match will be send and or persisted to one of the supported desitnations.